cityofasheville/codeofconduct/README.md

 #### City of Asheville's Community Data Engagement Code of Conduct

-The City of Asheville Community Data Engagment digital forum:
+The City of Asheville Community Data Engagement digital forum:

 1. Is a safe and respectful environment for all participants.
 2. Is a place where people are free to fully express their identities.